 What can I do to minimize exposure to air pollution?

-- Regularly monitor the air quality in your area, and try as much as possible to limit outdoor activities in areas where PM2.5 and PM10 concentrations are high.
-Invest in a handheld air quality monitor if you can.
+• Regularly monitor the air quality in your area, and try as much as possible to limit outdoor activities in areas where PM2.5 and PM10 concentrations are high.

 Feel free to contact us if you have any further questions.